Tare sauce

+(垂れ or タレ, Tare), or tare sauce, is a type of dipping sauce used in Japanese cuisine.
 The sauce is best described as sweetened, thickened soy sauce for grilling and flavored soy sauce with dashi, vinegar, etc., for nabemono and nattō such as ponzu but every chef has their own variation.
 Tare sauce is traditionally made by mixing and heating soy sauce, sake and/or mirin, sugar and/or honey, and optional ingredients include oyster sauce and ginger.
 The sauce is boiled and reduced to the desired thickness, then used to marinate meat, which is then grilled or broiled, and the final dish may be garnished with spring onions.

-Shio-dare (塩ダレ, salt tare) is a clear, salty sauce that contains lemon, salt, oil, and Welsh onions.

-Goma-dare (ゴマだれ, sesame tare) is a sesame seed sauce.
-It is used in shabu-shabu and other dishes.